Give a Beagle a Home

 Veterinary Access

-Proximity to a veterinary practice.
-Rescued dogs will need health checks and may need ongoing treatment.
+Near a vet practice.
+Dogs need health checks and possible ongoing treatment.

 Time & Patience

-Someone home for most of the day during the initial settling-in period.
-These dogs need constant reassurance.
+Someone home most of the day during initial settling-in.

 Other Pets

-If you have other animals, they must be calm and non-aggressive.
-A calm resident dog can actually help a rescued beagle adjust.
+Existing pets must be calm.
+A resident dog can actually help a beagle adjust.

 Tell us about yourself and your home.
-We take matching seriously to ensure the best outcome for both you and the dog.
+We match carefully for the best outcome — and follow up with every applicant personally before approving any placement.